 So how do we recognise when intuition comes?
 How can we practice it?
 And how often?

-How to practice Intuition
+Two ways to practice Intuition

 There are many ways in which you can access your intuitive thinking.
 For me, the best way to do that is to write my thoughts down and give them some deliberate thinking.

 Yes, this is a bit counterintuitive and that’s exactly why it works.
 It’s like building up reserves of ideas and consciously training yourself to think more, so you can have more of the unconscious and intuitive thinking when you need it.